-A Casa de cambio was a money exchange office, but they are no longer open.
-Canadian and EU and US money will be accepted at your hotel.
+A Casa de Cambio is a money exchange office, and they are still open.
+They are also called a CADECA.
+Canadian and EU and US money will be accepted here.

 When you go to exchange money, make sure you take your passport with you as identification.
 They will carefully check each bill and reject anything that appears to be defective so take spotless and crisp cash.